krishanu8219/AgroLabs/MARKDOWN_FORMATTING.md

 # Markdown Formatting in AI Chat

-Your AgriAI chat now supports rich markdown formatting with typewriter effects and AI thinking display!
+Your AgroLabs chat now supports rich markdown formatting with typewriter effects and AI thinking display!
 The AI responses will be beautifully formatted with headings, lists, tables, code blocks, and more.
 Plus, responses appear word-by-word with a collapsible thinking process section.

 ## 📦 Installation